Master of Public Administration - Fire and Emergency Services Specialization

 |MPA 503||Executive Leadership||3 credits|

 |PHL 600||Ethical Theory||3 credits|

 |MPA 602||Managerial Statistics for Public Managers||3 credits|

 |Fire and Emergency Services Courses|

 |FRS 511||Special Topics in Fire and Rescue Services Administration*||3 credits|

 |FRS 695||Customer Service: Creating a Customer Friendly Organization||3 credits|

 |FRS 610 or FRS 611||Capstone Project or Applied Research||3 credits|

-*U.S. Fire Administration Executive Fire Officer program graduates are eligible for a waiver of six credits.
+*U.S. Fire Administration Executive Fire Officer program graduates are eligible for a waiver of up to six credits.